An extended Wigner's friend no-go theorem inspired by generalized contextuality: Appendix B: Noncontextual Friendliness imposes weaker constraints on correlations than noncontextuality

 Let us show this result with a specific example (see \Cref{fig:example_app}).
 Let the system $S$ be prepared in the state $P_a$, the state inputted to Charlie's lab, corresponding to one of the Pauli $Z$ eigenstates, and let Charlie perform a measurement in the $X$ basis.
 For $x=0$, Alice takes Charlie's outcome as her own, $a=c$, while, for $x=1$, Alice undoes Charlie's measurement.
 For $x=2$, Alice undoes Charlie's outcome and applies the unitary that performs a rotation of $\pi/4$ around the $y$-axis.
 Subsequently, the system $S$ is passed to Debbie who performs a measurement on the $X$ basis.
-For $y=0$, Bob takes Debbie’s outcome as his own, $b=d$, while, for $y=1$, Bob undoes Debbie's measurement and performs a measurement in the $Z$ basis.
+For $y=0$, Bob takes Debbie's outcome as his own, $b=d$, while, for $y=1$, Bob undoes Debbie's measurement and performs a measurement in the $Z$ basis.
 For $y=2$, Bob undoes Debbie's measurement and performs a measurement in the $X+Z$ basis.
 The scenario just described does not admit of a noncontextual ontological model because the empirical correlations associated with $x=1,x=2,y=1,y=2$ are those of the simplest nontrivial scenario that provide a maximal violation of the noncontextuality inequalities \cite{pusey2018robust}.
-However, Operational Friendliness remains satisfied.
+However, Noncontextual Friendliness remains satisfied.
 Specifically, it is consistent with

-This means that there are no operational equivalences for which Operational Agency would require the existence of a global distribution reproducing the correlations $\wp(bc|xy)$ for $x,y \in \{1,2\}$.
-However, Operational Agency \textit{does} require the existence of a global distribution $p(abcd|x=1,y=1)$ that reproduces the empirical correlations $\wp(a,b|x=1,y=1),\wp(c,b|x=0,y=1),\wp(a,d|x=1,y=0),\wp(c,d|x=0,y=0)$.
+This means that there are no operational equivalences for which Noncontextual Agency would require the existence of a global distribution reproducing the correlations $\wp(b,c|x,y)$ for $x,y \in \{1,2\}$.
+Instead, Noncontextual Agency \textit{does} require the existence of a global distribution $p(a,b,c,d|x=1,y=1)$ that reproduces the empirical correlations $\wp(a,b|x=1,y=1),\wp(c,b|x=0,y=1),\wp(a,d|x=1,y=0),\wp(c,d|x=0,y=0)$.
 Such a global distribution indeed exists, as these correlations are simply the ones associated with $X,Z$ eigenstates and $X,Z$ measurements.